 The point of this article, and other related articles, is to help you examine your belief system about school, education, learning, and homeschooling.
 This is critical if you want to make an informed decision about how to approach your child’s education.

 Start questioning everything about school, education, homeschooling, and learning that you have previously believed to be true.
 The point of this article is to help you see opportunity and a different way of doing things.

 Start by thinking about what is in your child’s best interest.
 Consider what would benefit your child and how your child learns best.

-In addition, we also believe that there are three main components to homeschooling your kids effectively and for the long-term.
-To succeed with homeschooling, you need to focus on three concepts.
+At HomeSchool ThinkTank, we believe that to succeed with homeschooling, you need to focus on three concepts.

 Who Tells Us How to Be Educated?

-When the word educated is used as a synonym for schooled, then your local government tells you how to educate your kids.
+When the word education is used as a synonym for school, your local government tells you how to educate your kids.
 Even when children go to school, parents might try to supplement their child’s education with other activities.
-However, between school and homework, a school child’s time is very limited and as a result, so are their options for other activities.
+However, between school and homework, a school child’s time is very limited.

 On the other hand, when you break free of the school mindset and truly homeschool your kids, a whole new world of educational opportunities awaits you.